automationhacks/automationhacks.github.io/_posts/2022-05-12-hello-espresso-part-4-idling-resources.md

 ## A word of caution 👎🏼🚫

-It's possible that you may look for a quick workaround with the use of either, however please don't:
+When trying to synchronize your tests with the app behaviors, It's possible that you may look for a **quick workarounds** (some of these are listed below), however I would encourage you to not use these and instead use Idling resources as that would lead to much more maintainable and reliable tests:

 - **Use `Thread.sleep()`** to put an artificial delay in your tests, This is a really bad idea since you don't in advance how much time an operation would